If you’re craving a warm bowl of chicken noodle soup but are short on time, try this quick and easy Rotisserie Chicken Noodle Soup!

 Now, it’s time to take the broth up a notch!
 To the sautéed veggies, stir in about 1 or 2 teaspoons of Better Than Bouillon (chicken base flavor).
 This really adds AMAZING flavor, so definitely use it if you can.
 Then, add the chicken broth and water, stirring to dissolve.

-Next, we add the rest of the aromatics.
+Next, add the rest of the aromatics.
 Toss in the bay leaves and sprigs of fresh Italian parsley, and season with salt and pepper.
-Next, add the shredded rotisserie chicken.
-Season with salt and pepper to taste.
+Add the shredded rotisserie chicken.

 Bring to a boil, then reduce the heat to a simmer.
 Cover and let it simmer for about 15 minutes.
 Your house will smell really good at this point!